tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/motion_planning/obstacle_avoidance_planner/README.md

 Model Predictive Trajectory (MPT) calculates the trajectory that realizes the following conditions.

-- Kinematically feasible for linear vehicle kineamtics model
+- Kinematically feasible for linear vehicle kinematics model
 - Collision free with obstacles and road boundaries

 Conditions for collision free is considered to be not hard constraints but soft constraints.
 When the optimization failed or the optimized trajectory is not collision free, the output trajectory will be previously generated trajectory.

-Trajectory near the ego must be stable, therfore the condition where trajectory points near the ego are the same as previously generated trajectory is considered, and this is the only hard constraints in MPT.
+Trajectory near the ego must be stable, therefore the condition where trajectory points near the ego are the same as previously generated trajectory is considered, and this is the only hard constraints in MPT.

 #### Formulation